Miamiohlibs/SoftwareCheckout2/README.md

 Request API keys from LibCal and Adobe.
 You will enter these values in the configs described below.

 - `config/appConf.js`:

-  - `nodePort`: the port this app will run on; default is 9000, but you may want to change that according to local needs.
-  - `server`: if your setup inlucdes triggering the app to update using an https call, give your server's fully-qualified hostname, along with the paths to the SSL certificate and key.
-(See "Running the App" below.)
+  - `db_connection`: mongodb connection string (optional; used for caching converted email aliases)
+  - `logLevels`: for each level, set one of: false, 'daily', 'monthly'; false for no logs at that level; 'daily' for logs that start a new logfile each day; 'monthly' for a new logfile per year.
+Use daily logs for levels that output obnoxiously large amounts of data like 'debug'.
+Currently, only 'info','error', and 'debug' are used by the app.
+  - `emailConverter`: LibCal may accept users' aliased email addresss (e.g. my.full.name@fake.org) even though license providers may only use the uniqueId version of a user Id (e.g. namemf@fake.org).
+    - `.active`: When `emailConverter.active: true`, the app will look up each user email and get the authoriative username.
+In order for this to work, your organization will need a public API to perform this service.
+    - `.baseUrl` and `.endOfUrl`: In the emailConverter settings use the `baseUrl` and `endOfUrl` properties to establish the query URL for that api.
+(You may not need `endOfUrl` but it is provided in case the needed query does not end with the user's email, e.g. "https://fake.org/api/email/alias@fake.org/convert" would use `baseUrl: 'https://fake.org/api/email/'` and `endOfUrl: 'convert'`)
+    - `.objectPropForReturnValue`: the name of the property in the API's return value needed to access the uniqueId, e.g. `data.user.uid`
+    - `.affixSuffixToReturn`: true/false; indicates whether the value returned by the API will need to have an email "@..." added to it to create a valid email address.
+If the API returns 'user@fake.org' then set `affixSuffixToReturn: false` because the email address is complete.
+If the API just returns 'user', set `affixSuffixToReturn: true` so the app knows to append the rest of an email address.
+    - `.suffix`: the string to be appended to the unique Id returned by the API, e.g. `@fake.org`
-  - `software`: object descibing the connections between LibCal's names for the software and the related Adobe permissions groups
+  - `software`: object descibing the connections between LibCal's names for the software and the related vendor permissions groups

 - `config/libCal.js`: includes API key, config for requesting an API token, and query config for making API requests with the token.
   - update the softwareLocation with the Location ID you created for Software Checkout in LibCal
   - update the `client` values with the client ID and client_secret API keys you get from LibCal